whaleygeek/tonematrix/protocol_spec.md

 3. Handles state changes of TxBits, with acknowledgement
 4. Generates beat timing
 5. Generates chords on speaker
+6. (Optionally) Handles provisiioning of micro:bits if they are turned on 1-by-1

 ### Grid size change